davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 As you can see from this example, there is no header, or optional data.
 You decide what goes in your protocol.

-Based on this example above you could add humidity to our protocol like this.
+Based on this example above you could add humidity to your protocol like this.

 `45:80,40:85,32.1:82,50:89`

 In this case again, the `,` separates your set of data, where the `:` differentiate your data set.
 Remember, protocols need good documentation so other developers can make sense of them.
-Otherwise others won't be able to tell what is what just by looking at the raw data.

 # Types - meaning: be aware how you send your data.

 Computers work in 1 and 0s, and this is a fact.
-There is no way for example to distinguish a compiled application with regular data.
+There is no way for example to distinguish a compiled application from regular data.
 Everything is stored as a series of bits.
 Meaning even the data that is sent over the internet is in 1 and 0s.

 You are probably asking, then why should I care about types.
-Because depending on your type your binary data will be different.
-For example: an integer of 1 will be 00000001, where a char of 1 in UTF8 is 31 which will become 00011111.
+Because depending on your type, your binary data will be different.
+For example: an integer of 1 will be `00000001`, where a char of 1 in UTF8 is 31, which will become `00011111`.

 This means that at the other end of the connection, you need to know what are you getting.
 Lets say you want to make a simple comparison.